Jose P. Graduate Scholarship Program

 - Proof of unconditional acceptance (required) - If you have been accepted as a matriculated graduate student into an approved participating program.

 - Proficiency in English and a language other than English, if applying for a Bilingual Extension.

 - Prerequisite and undergraduate coursework, other fees, and expenses are NOT covered, and are the responsibility of the student.

-- Current pedagogical or clinical employees of the NYC Department of Education are not eligible to participate in the Scholarship Program.
+- Current pedagogical or clinical employees of the NYC Public Schools are not eligible to participate in the Scholarship Program.

 Applicants who have already achieved New York State or reciprocal state certification are not eligible to apply.

-Applicants must not have benefited from or participated in any other incentive programs administered by the Department of Education (i.e., Teachers of Tomorrow, Loan Forgiveness Program, Intensive Teacher Institute in Bilingual Special Education (ITI-BSE), New York City Teaching Fellows, Teach for America, I-Start, New Visions Urban Teacher Residency Program, Success Via Apprenticeship, Math for America, etc.).
+Applicants must not have benefited from or participated in any other incentive programs administered by the NYC Public Schools (i.e., Teachers of Tomorrow, Loan Forgiveness Program, Intensive Teacher Institute in Bilingual Special Education (ITI-BSE), New York City Teaching Fellows, Teach for America, I-Start, New Visions Urban Teacher Residency Program, Success Via Apprenticeship, Math for America, etc.).

 - Applicants who have already completed a master's degree program in Education are not eligible to apply.

 - Upon program completion, scholarship recipients are required to teach or provide services in the designated districts of Bronx Districts - 7, 8, 9, 10, and 12; Brooklyn Districts - 13, 14, 16, 17, 18, 23, and 32; and District 75 - Brooklyn and Bronx schools only, within the New York City Public School system.
 The service obligation is for two (2) years for every one (1) year or part thereof (any time less than one year) that the scholarship is awarded.